DK9510/automate-with-actions/README.md

 - if any outofscope domains are given then put it in outofscope.txt eg

-For outof scope then we put it in `outofscope.txt` as
+For out of scope then we put it in `outofscope.txt` as
 ```bash
 acc.google.com
 ads.youtube.com